thegooddocsproject/thegooddocsproject.github.io/index.md

 ### Download

-* The [0.1 alpha staw-man release of templates](https://github.com/thegooddocsproject/templates/releases/tag/v0.1) was released at the 2019 Write The Docs - Australia conference.
+* The [0.1 alpha straw-man release of templates](https://github.com/thegooddocsproject/templates/releases/tag/v0.1) was released at the 2019 Write The Docs - Australia conference.
 * The latest development version of templates are available from the [github master branch](https://github.com/thegooddocsproject/templates).

 ### Why?